L3MON4D3/LuaSnip/DOC.md

 # NODE

-Every node accepts, as its' last parameter, an optional table of arguments.
+Every node accepts, as its last parameter, an optional table of arguments.
 There are some common ones (e.g. [`node_ext_opts`](#ext_opts)), and some that only apply to some nodes (`user_args` for both function and dynamicNode).
 These `opts` are only mentioned if they accept options that are not common to